-This job was done on a beautiful bow roof cape built in the 1980’s.
+This job was completed on a lovely bow-roof Cape constructed in the 1980s.
 The kitchen and bathroom had become outdated and the family room was cut off from the main house.
-The house had a flair from years gone by, with rustic hand hewn beams, plaster walls and a real emphasis on the stained woodwork.
-One of the major goals of the new space was to keep the rustic look, but to open the space up and brighten the home.
+The house had a flair from years gone by, with rustic hand-hewn beams, plaster walls, and a real emphasis on the stained woodwork.
+Our client’s major goals for their new space were to keep the rustic look, but to open the space up and brighten the home.

-We replicated the rustic beams at a local saw mill (Wilkin’s Lumber) and had them hand hewn by a carpenter/craftsman in New Boston.
-All of the windows in the house were replaced with Pella Windows, and the kitchen was brightened up with a double casement window, several can lights, under counter lighting and low voltage accent lighting.
+We replicated the rustic beams at a local saw mill (shout out to Wilkin’s Lumber) and had them hand hewn by a carpenter/craftsman in New Boston.
+All of the windows in the house were replaced with Pella Windows, and the kitchen was brightened up with a double casement window, several can lights, under counter lighting, and low voltage accent lighting.

 Oh, No!!!…Structural Repairs!